AdaCore/spark2014/docs/lrm/source/statements.rst

 .. _tu-user_defined_iterator_types-01:

-1. User-defined iterator types are not currently permitted.
+1. The generic package Ada.Iterator_Interfaces shall not be referenced.
+   [In particular, Ada.Iterator_Interfaces shall not be instantiated.
+   An alternative mechanism for defining iterator types is described in the next section.]

 .. _etu-user_defined_iterator_types: